We’ve expanded to support VM-based workloads. Read about it!

 Sumo Logic, a prominent data analytics firm, experienced a security breach when an attacker infiltrated its AWS account using stolen credentials.
 Although the exact method of how these credentials were obtained by the attacker has not been disclosed, it typically involves tactics like phishing, exploitation of weak or reused passwords, or perhaps previous data leaks.
 Despite the breach, the company asserts that its systems and customer data, which remains encrypted, were not affected.
 As a precaution, Sumo Logic promptly secured the compromised infrastructure, rotated potentially exposed credentials, and advised customers to reset their API keys, collector credentials, and any other shared credentials.
 The company is conducting a thorough investigation to determine the breach’s origin and extent and has enhanced its monitoring systems and security measures.

-So what options exist for organizations wanting to mitigate the risk of workload-based credential loss?
+So what options exist for organizations wanting to mitigate the risk of NHI-based credential loss?
 Here are some recommendations:

 Regularly rotate secrets